 In this example, the American screw would have a coarser pitch than the metric one.
 There are some rare instances where the comparable American equivalent is finer than its metric counterpart, so you’ll want to pay attention and use the conversion information listed above.

-Comparing Length of Metric Vs. Inch Fasteners
+Comparing the Length of Metric Vs. Inch Fasteners

 One common ground for fasteners is how to measure the length.
 The only difference is that metric uses millimeters to indicate the length and American fasteners use inches.
 Here's how to measure various types of fasteners.